 Do you have a large neural/electrophysiological dataset?
 Do you want to closely examine the raw signals and other events before performing an in-depth analysis?
 Good news! ephyviewer is your friend.

 ephyviewer is both a standalone application and a Python library for creating scripts that fulfill your visualization needs.

-For an example of an application that utilizes ephyviewer's capabilities, see the neurotic app.
+For an example of an application that utilizes ephyviewer's capabilities as a library, see the neurotic app and this paper: